jg1011/jg1011/README.md

 ## What do I know?

 Quite a lot about probability theory and it's application to non-constructive combinatorics (see e.g. [my masters thesis](https://jg1011.github.io/)), chaotic dynamical systems (see e.g. my [PyDynSys library](https://github.com/jg1011/PyDynSys)) and the application data-engineering/data-scientific methods in the financial sector (examples are proprietary; specialty is in crypto HFT systems in rust, though as of late I've additionally been working with the Apache ecosystem in Python).
-I also have reasonable knowledge in the domain of reinforcement learning (particularly heirarchical systems, though as of late I've been working on some meta-RL models).
+I also have reasonable knowledge in the domain of reinforcement learning (particularly heirarchical systems, and more recently meta-RL).

 ## What am I working on?